HeekangPark/MemSum-ToS/README.md

 SNU CS &amp; AI 4190.678: Natural Language Processing

 ## Building the data
+> NOTE: bug now fixed (bug: the website suspects that our scraper is calling abusive requests); needs to fully download data and filter it

 ### Data format
 The data is in JSONL format (`.jsonl`), where each line in the file corresponds to a JSON object containing information of a document.